r4v3n-k/r4v3n-k.github.io/_pages/resume.md

     </a>
 </div>

-- Designed and developed a backend system to deal with Word2Vec learning and recommendation algorithms at once using a message broker and an asynchronous task queue.
+- Developed the backend system to deal with Word2Vec learning and recommendation algorithms simultaneously using a message broker and an asynchronous task queue.
 - Selected our project as a case of excellence based on creativity and high achievement among 13 teams.

 <div class="resume-item-title">